AdobeDocs/commerce-pwa-studio/src/pages/metapackages/index.md

 See [Install Open Source metapackage][] for instructions.

-## Adobe Commerce metapackage (Required for Commerce projects)

-In addition to the Open Source metapackage, you must also install the Adobe Commerce metapackage if you are using Adobe Commerce as your backend.

-See [Install Commerce metapackage][] for instructions.

 ## Venia Sample Data metapackage (Optional)

 You can use this metapackage to install Venia sample data into your projects.